iulibdcs/cushman_photos/README.md

 ## Overview

+The <a
-The Charles W. Cushman Photograph Collection, initially published in late 2003 by the Indiana University Libraries in partnership with the Indiana University Archives, is one of our most visited digital special collections, with nearly nine million _unique_ hits to date.
+href="http://dlib.indiana.edu/collections/cushman/">Charles W. Cushman Photograph Collection</a>, initially published in late 2003 by the Indiana University Libraries in partnership with the Indiana University Archives, is one of our most visited digital special collections, with nearly nine million _unique_ hits to date.
 Charles Cushman, amateur photographer and